nettofarah/property-validator/README.md

 ```

 ### Request Validation
-node-request-validator offers out of the box support for request params, query
+property-validator offers out of the box support for request params, query
 string, body and header validations.

 All you have to do is to import the correct function and annotate your request